GodNix28/Python-Programs/README.md

-This is a basic Python program for adding two numbers
+This is a basic Python program for adding two numbers..